ynsta/steamcontroller/README.md

 This project is a standalone userland driver for the steam controller to be used where steam client can't be installed.

-The Initial target is GNU/Linux if some developpers are insterred to add support for Windows any contribution is welcomed.

 For the moment only the xbox360 gamepad emulator is working.

 The final purpose is to have support for custom mapping created with a stand-alone tool or imported from steam vdf files.

+The Initial target is GNU/Linux, but if some developpers are insterred to add support for Windows for input generation any contribution is welcomed.

 This project is licenced under MIT Licence.